On the Overscaling Curse of Parallel Thinking: System Efficacy Contradicts Sample Efficiency: Introduction

 \section{Introduction}

-Large language models (LLMs) continually update their internal distributions during training on large-scale corpora \citep{vaswani2017attention,brown2020language}, enabling them to encode broad world knowledge \citep{achiam2023gpt} and exhibit strong reasoning abilities \citep{guo2025deepseek}.
-As model capacity increases, recent work shows that model distributions contain latent information that is not fully revealed by standard autoregressive decoding \citep{chen2025not}.
-This motivates scaling test-time computation \citep{snell2024scaling,muennighoff2025s1} to elicit models' potential, a technique termed test-time scaling (TTS).
+Large language models (LLMs) continually update their distributions by large-scale corpora training \citep{vaswani2017attention,brown2020language}, enabling them to encode broad world knowledge \citep{achiam2023gpt,singh2025openai} and evolve strong reasoning abilities \citep{guo2025deepseek}.
+As model capacity increases, recent work shows that model distributions contain latent information that is not fully revealed by simple autoregressive decoding \citep{chen2025not}.
+This motivates scaling compute \citep{snell2024scaling,muennighoff2025s1} during inference to elicit model potential, termed test-time scaling (TTS).

-Among TTS, parallel thinking represents a distinct paradigm that broadens reasoning exploration \citep{fu2025deep,zheng2025parallel}.
-During decoding, the model generates multiple {\it independent} reasoning paths in parallel through multinomial sampling \citep{hinton2015distilling, holtzman2019curious}, which encourages diversity and broader coverage of the model's output distribution.
-This paradigm typically pre-allocates a parallelism level $N \in \mathbb{N^+}$ and uses majority voting \citep{wang2022self} to aggregate the $N$ outputs into a final answer, where $N$ serves as the computational budget.
+Among TTS, parallel thinking represents a distinct paradigm that broadens the space of reasoning exploration \citep{fu2025deep,zheng2025parallel}.
+This paradigm typically pre-allocates a parallelism budget $N \in \mathbb{N}^+$.
+During decoding, the model first generates $N$ {\it independent} paths in parallel via multinomial sampling \citep{hinton2015distilling, holtzman2019curious}, promoting diversity and broader coverage of the output distribution.
+Then, an aggregation strategy like majority voting \citep{wang2022self} or external verifiers \citep{liu2025skywork} selects the final answer from the $N$ candidates.